dbrackelbrect/functional-observer-theory/functional-observer-theory/README.md

 ## Abstract

-This paper introduces a delta-preserving interpretive model of quantum mechanics in which the observer neither collapses nor branches the quantum state.
+**Paper I** introduces a delta-preserving interpretive model of quantum mechanics in which the observer neither collapses nor branches the quantum state.
 Instead, the observer applies a functional operation that produces a derivative interpretive state from the original configuration, preserving its identity $\delta$.

-Temporal flow is emergent, initiated by observer invocation.
-Unused state paths remain latent but functionally accessible.
-No ontological transformation occurs — only recontextualization.
+**Paper II** expands the model with predictive substrates that exist outside time, a constrained function space determined by the observer’s logic, and formalizes recursive functionality, gravitational analogues, and information bounds.

 ---

 ## Citation

-Brackelbrect, D. (2025).
-Functional Observer Theory: A Delta-Preserving Interpretation of Quantum Mechanics.
-GitHub. https://github.com/dbrackelbrect/functional-observer-theory
+_If this framework is used or referenced, please attribute to the pseudonymous author and this repository._

 ---